- Which Psychedelics are Available?

 - Salvia divinorum

 These substances are powerful, and doses are often unpredictable.
 Tripping alone without a sitter leaves you vulnerable to accidents.
-If you are willing to face psychedelics head-on while having a sober trip-sitter to watch you while you are on your inner journey, you may rest easier knowing that the rational thinking is being left to someone that is grounded in reality.
+If you are willing to face psychedelics head-on while having a sober trip-sitter to supervise while you are on your inner journey, you may rest easier knowing that someone nearby is grounded in reality.

 How Can Psychedelics Help You?